Lambert-Nguyen/cosmo-management/docs/features/HIDDEN_SARCASTIC_MESSAGE_GUIDE.md

 ## Overview

-I've successfully implemented your sarcastic and elegant hidden message across all major HTML templates in the AriStay system.
+I've successfully implemented your sarcastic and elegant hidden message across all major HTML templates in the Cosmo system.
 Each template has its own unique activation method and styling, making the discovery process both challenging and delightful.

 ## 📝 The Hidden Message